deepchar/deepchar/README.md

 ## Developing

+Training and serving your own transliteration system

+- language- and script-agnostic approach
-Training and serving your own deepchar system - transliteration with sequence-to-sequence models and transfer learning
+- sequence-to-sequence models and transfer learning

 ### [Generate](generate/)